craftcms/docs/docs/5.x/reference/element-types/entries.md

 <Block label="Global Entry Types">

 Entry types became a global resource in Craft 5.
-This means you can define a type of content once, then use it in multiple sections, as a nested block in a Matrix field, or some combination of the two.
+This means you can define a content type _once_, then use it in multiple sections, as a nested block in a Matrix field, or some combination of the two.
 As a result, some settings have moved around!

+Most importantly, you’ll manage entry types in the **Settings** &rarr; **Entry Types** screen—or create them on-the-fly when working on a section or Matrix field.

 </Block>